-You should read the following selected consolidated financial data in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes appearing in "Financial Statements and Supplementary Data."
+You should read the following selected financial data in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes appearing in "Financial Statements and Supplementary Data."

 We were incorporated in May 2014 and, pursuant to a series of pre-IPO organizational transactions, became a holding company whose principal asset is a controlling equity interest in Desert Newco.
 We are the sole managing member of Desert Newco, and as a result, we consolidate its financial results and report non-controlling interests representing the economic interests held by its other members.
-Because the pre-IPO organizational transactions were considered transactions between entities under common control, the financial statements for periods prior to our April 2015 IPO have been adjusted to combine the previously separate entities for presentation purposes.
+Because our pre-IPO organizational transactions were considered transactions between entities under common control, the financial statements for 2015 have been adjusted to combine the previously separate entities for presentation purposes.

-The consolidated statements of operations data for the years ended December 31, 2018, 2017 and 2016 and the consolidated balance sheets data as of December 31, 2018 and 2017 are derived from our audited consolidated financial statements and the related notes appearing in "Financial Statements and Supplementary Data."
-The consolidated statements of operations data for the years ended December 31, 2015 and 2014, and the consolidated balance sheets data as of December 31, 2016, 2015 and 2014 are derived from our audited consolidated financial statements not included in this Form 10-K. Our historical results are not necessarily indicative of the results to be expected in any future period.
+The statements of operations data for the years ended December 31, 2019, 2018 and 2017, and the balance sheets data as of December 31, 2019 and 2018, are derived from our audited financial statements and the related notes appearing in "Financial Statements and Supplementary Data."
+The statements of operations data for the years ended December 31, 2016 and 2015, and the balance sheets data as of December 31, 2017, 2016 and 2015, are derived from our audited financial statements not included in this Form 10-K. Our historical results are not necessarily indicative of the results to be expected in any future period.